KodeFu/cse674/hw1/hw1/ReadMe.txt

 EVIDENCE
 "Evidence that your code implements the required operations by modifying the pointers."

 ** All code shown above and in this project show that pointers of nodes are being manipulated and values are NOT being simply copied.
 All list manipulations occur on existing lists by moving pointers around to achieve the desired results. **

 As evidence, included is the OutputVerbose.txt, which includes output with pointer information.

 For example:

-For Single List (copy/pasting a small chunk), we see the Before the Team of Four operation and right after that, we see the pointers.
+For Single List (copy/pasting a small chunk below), we see the Before the Team of Four operation and right after that, we see the pointers.
 We can see the size of the list, the head, and the tail.
 Below that, we can also see two address and a value which can be described as:

 <node's address>  <next pointer address> <value>

 We can follow the linked list address by looking at the HEAD, which points to 0x00216648 which is the first node (100).
 We can then see that the first node's "next" pointer address points to 0x00216300 which points to the next node (8.)

 ***** Before the Team of Four operation *****
 100, 8, 56, 55,